Glu Mobile bets on iPhone 5 gamers to score big

-Smartphone games maker Glu Mobile (GLUU.O) expects a big boost to its sales from the success of Apple Inc's (AAPL.O) iPhone 5, which analysts predict will sell 33 million units this quarter.
+Smartphone games maker Glu Mobile expects a big boost to its sales from the success of Apple Inc's iPhone 5, which analysts predict will sell 33 million units this quarter.

 The maker of mobile games such as "Big Time Gangsta" expects about two-thirds of its revenue this year from Apple's iOS mobile platform, said Chief Executive Niccolo de Masi.

-Glu, which competes with social games company Zynga Inc (ZNGA.O), forecast revenue of between $94.4 million and $96.4 million for 2012 last month.
+Glu, which competes with social games company Zynga Inc, forecast revenue of between $94.4 million and $96.4 million for 2012 last month.

 The popularity of the company's games on the Apple platform fuelled rapid growth for Glu last year, bringing in nearly a third of its total revenue of $66.2 million.